 Depending on your risk factors, your doctor may prescribe medicine and lifestyle changes.

 If you have high cholesterol, you are twice as likely to develop heart disease.
 That is why it is important to have your cholesterol levels checked, especially if you have a family history of heart disease.
 Reducing your LDL “bad cholesterol” through good diet, exercise, and medicine can make a positive impact on your overall health.

 - Am I at risk for heart disease?

 - How often should I get my cholesterol tested?

 - What are my cholesterol levels?
-What do they mean?
+Are they high?

 - What lifestyle changes do I need to make to help improve my cholesterol levels and heart health?

-- What are the risks and benefits of taking this medicine?
+- What are the side effects of the medicine?